-11) Complete the rest of the table as shown below.
+13) Complete the rest of the table as shown below.
 Each of the images should be in order so that the image for the next row will be pot2.gif.
 For each image, the alternate text should be the name of the pot.
+There should be seven pots listed when you are done.

-Red Earth unique.
-The pots are coated to increase durability Night Sky This glazed ceramic pot is available in lighter and darker shades.
-These are especially well suited to formal gardens.
-Country Planter The more traditional look of this pot with its glaze design and decorative pattern will make it ideal for an informal outdoor setting.
-Chinese Clay Flower Pot This imported pot stands a little over 40cm in height.
-The sealed finish makes it suitable for outdoor use.
-Italian Terracotta A very traditional looking 20cm high pot, with a narrow design making it perfect for long stemmed flowers.
-Carved Teracotta The carved design on this small pot can add some class to an entrance area or office setting.
-Classic Clay A classic design available with a glazed finish to make it suitable for the ourdoor patio.
+More Page Editing Using Dreamweaver CS6 This glazed ceramic pot is available in lighter and darker shades.
+These are Night Sky especially well suited to formal gardens.
+The more traditional look of this pot with its glaze design and decorative pattern Country Planter will make it ideal for an informal outdoor setting.
+Chinese Clay This imported pot stands a little over 40cm in height.
+The sealed finish makes it Flower Pot suitable for outdoor use.
+A very traditional looking 20cm high pot, with a narrow design making it perfect Italian Terracotta for long stemmed flowers.
+The carved design on this small pot can add some class to an entrance area or Carved Teracotta office setting.
+A classic design available with a glazed finish to make it suitable for the ourdoor Classic Clay patio.